lai-luv/feam-1-horoscopes-starter/README.md

+# Horoscopes
-# Horoscopes — steps to build this project
+Below are the steps on how to build this Horoscopes app.

 ## Setup